panopset/src/docs/uses/gblrpl/priorLineCheck.md

 Since [1.0.6](../../vh.md).

+__Global Replace__ is a tab under the Flywheel desktop application, see image below.

 ## A Situation

 You're coding along and your Sonar Lint plugin tells you you should remove the public